AmirDakhili/AmirDakhili.github.io/_pages/presentatipons.md

 description: Conference talks, posters, and symposium contributions.
 ---

-Below is a curated list of my symposium contributions, oral presentations, and posters.
+Below is a list of my symposium contributions, oral presentations, and posters.

 ---